26 Interesting Facts About Tanzania

 23. Ugali is the Tanzanian national dish.
 Made from cassava or maize flour, the staple dish is usually served with a sauce containing meat, fish, beans or greens.

-Ugali on table with vegetables
+Ugali with stew and vegetables (Shutterstock)

 24. The shortest war in history was fought in Tanzania.
 In 1896, the 40-minute Anglo-Zanzibar War was fought between the British Empire and the Sultanate of Zanzibar.